fabiuslongo/pycaspar/README.md

 +FEED("Robert is at home")
 ```

 The execution of the above command will be successful.
-The logic reasoning achieved bye eval_cls could also involve a _Nested Reasoning_, taking in
+The logic reasoning achieved by eval_cls could also involve a _Nested Reasoning_, taking in
 account of the config.ini setting.